Tylerbryy/nttp_typescript/docs/README.md

 ## Overview

 **NTTP (Natural Text Transfer Protocol)** is a TypeScript API server that allows you to query databases using natural language.
-Simply ask questions in plain English, and NTTP translates them into SQL queries using Claude AI.
+Simply ask questions in plain English, and NTTP translates them into SQL queries using an LLM.

 ## Key Features